insidewhy/rxjs-websockets/readme.markdown

 ## Alternate WebSocket implementations

-You can supply a websocket factory function (that takes a URL and returns an object that is compatible with WebSocket) as such:
+A custom websocket factory function can be supplied that takes a URL and returns an object that is compatible with WebSocket:

 ```javascript
 const { messages } = websocketConnect(